wwatson4506/Ra8876LiteTeensy/README.txt

 The RA8876.pdf manual is a little hard to use but seems complete.

-The (Mountain Hung) Senior Engineer is very helpfull and respond quickly to emails.
+Mountain Hung the Senior Engineer at RAIO is very helpfull and respond quickly to emails.
 His Email Address:
 mountain@raio.com.tw